jasonlewis/basset/README.md

 # Basset

 Basset is a Better Asset manager for the Laravel PHP framework.
-Basset allows you to generate asset routes which can be compressed and cached to maxamize website performance.
+Basset allows you to generate asset routes which can be compressed and cached to maximize website performance.
 Basset also allows compressed and cached assets to appear inline.

 - **Author:** Jason Lewis
 - **Website:** [http://jasonlewis.me/code/basset](http://jasonlewis.me/code/basset)